top of page

 Of Individuals Living with a Brain Injury

 Brain injury has many faces, many of which aren't commonly known.
-It is profoundly isolating and acutely misunderstood by the public and even many medical professionals.
-For many, the words brain injury brings up an image of a survivor of a severe open head injury who may no longer be able to communicate.
+It is profoundly isolating and acutely misunderstood, even by many medical professionals.
+The term brain injury often brings up an image of a survivor of a severe open head injury who may no longer be able to communicate.
 While this form of brain injury does happen, it is the extreme and does not represent the wide range and complexity of what a brain injury can be.
 Injury to the brain, like many things, occurs on a continuum.
 What I just described is on the extremity of one end.
 On the other, is the neighborhood kid who plays soccer and does headers but as of yet has no noted symptoms (or at least no acknowledged symptoms).
 It's important however to not misconstrue this as no harm having occurred.

 There is no such thing as a safe blow to the head.